 The rules of the event are simple.
 Participants are free to choose a preferred kata, and progress at their own pace.
 Participation is open to all ages and levels.
 Even if you are not sure you can complete 100 repetitions we warmly encourage you to take on the next challenge event and do your best.
 The only way you can fail is by not taking part!

-Next event: April 5th, 2020 – 100 Kobudo Kata Challenge
+Next event: October 25th, 2020 – 100 Kata for Karate Day Challenge

 This event is FREE to enter and we ask that participating dojo and groups around the world open participation to everyone at their locations.